 Android Debug Bridge (ADB) is a very powerful and versatile Android command-line utility that enables developers to communicate with and manage an Android device or app.
 ADB is part of the Android SDK.
-The tool facilitates a variety of actions, such as installing and debugging apps and controlling apps remotely.
 ADB works by enabling access to a Unix shell that can be used to run a variety of commands on a target device or Android app.
 ADB includes the following components:

 - client, which can be invoked from a command-line terminal and used to issue a wide range of commands.

 - daemon (adbd), which runs as a background process on an Android device and runs/executes commands issued by the client.

 - server, which also runs as a background process on an Android device and manages communication between the client and the daemon.

 In order to run ADB on an Android device, you need to enable Developer Options and USB Debugging.
 Once connected to the device (either remotely or via USB), fraudsters can run commands via the command line prompt or run a shell script remotely on an Android device in order to extract data.

 Mobile developers use ADB when they are developing, testing, and troubleshooting apps, all for legitimate reasons.
 It’s an important Android tool used to connect with Android apps/devices remotely, execute commands remotely, install or extract apps, etc.